Southern Expressway, Adelaide: Darlington Upgrade

 Ayliffes Road bridge: The above-ground road bridges were assembled on-site and moved into their final position using multi-wheeled lifters.

 In 2014, the plans for an interchange at Darlington were revived and expanded to extend the Southern Expressway through Darlington.
 The original project scope was to extend the expressway with a lowered motorway corridor.
 The corridor passing underneath Flinders Drive (access to Flinders University and Flinders Medical Centre), Sturt Road and a bridge connecting local streets Mimosa Terrace and Sutton Road, to the intersection of South Road, Ayliffes Road and Shepherds Hill Road with surface-level service roads and segregated cycling and pedestrian paths.

 The project was later revised to continue the extension past Tonsley, giving a total length of 3.3 kilometres.
 A road bridge, accessible from the Main South Road surface road and the lowered motorway, allows northbound traffic free-flowing access to Ayliffes Road.
 The associated Flinders Link Project extended the Tonsley railway line over this corridor to Flinders Medical Centre.

 Early works commenced late in 2014.
-Gateway South, a joint venture of Fulton Hogan and Laing O'Rourke was awarded the major works contract for the project in January 2016.
+Gateway South, a joint venture of Fulton Hogan and Laing O'Rourke, was awarded the major works contract for the project in January 2016.
 Major works commenced in 2016 for an expected project completion in 2018, later revised to December 2019.
 Completion was delayed to 2020 due to sections of the lowered motorway wall collapsing.
 Construction was completed and the lowered motorway fully opened to traffic in August 2020.
 Final road surfacing was completed in late November through to early December 2020.

 Majors Road interchange

 Following the 2022 South Australian state election, the incoming Malinauskas government initiated the addition of an exit at Majors Road near the top of the first climb up from the Adelaide Plains.
 The project was expected to cost $120 million, equally funded by state and federal governments.
-Completion was expected to be by the end of 2025.
+The project was completed and opened to traffic on 11 October 2025.